-We here at The Pinch are excited about your upcoming book Mine.
-The first segment is going to be “My Murderer’s Futon”, can you describe the process you took in recalling that time in your life?
+We here at The Pinch are excited about Mine, the first segment of which is “My Murderer’s Futon.”
+Can you describe the process you took in recalling that time in your life?

 Your book won the River Teeth Journal’s Literary Nonfiction Book Contest, when you submitted your work did you have a finished collection of essays ready to go?